merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 anvi-migrate-db *.db
 ```

-The directory contains anvi'o contigs databases, an external genomes file, and a layer additional data file.
+The directory contains anvi'o contigs databases, an external genomes file, and a TAB-delimited data file that contains additional information for each genome (which is optional, but you will see later why it is very useful).
 You can generate a genomes storage as described in this section the following way:

 ``` bash
 anvi-gen-genomes-storage -e external-genomes.txt \